jnstockley/jnstockley.github.io/index.md

 # [Projects](projects.md)
 ## [AddressBook REST](https://jstockley.com/AddressBookREST)
    An Address Book that is stored on a MySQL server and takes full advantage of CRUD!
 It can be accessed by using a RESTful interface!
-This RESTful service was swagger documention and can perform CRUD on the objects in the database.
-Also implements bundles to allow for translation of static text.
+This RESTful service was swagger documentation and can perform CRUD on the objects in the database.
+Also implements bundles to allow for the translation of static text.

 # Skills
   - Java